prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

     - What gets logged?

-       - The fact that a logical operation is occuring is logged
+       - The fact that a logical operation is occurring is logged

           - `zfs_remove` &rarr; directory object ID + name only

        - Not logging which blocks will change due to logical operation

+???

+- ZIL stands for ZFS Intent Log.

+- It's the mechanism that's responsible for logging synchronous operations to disk.

+- The operations that get logged are "logical" operations, such as:

+   - `zfs_create`, `zfs_remove`, etc.

+- This does not include non-modifying operations, such as:

+   - `zfs_read`, `zfs_seek`, etc.

+- The data that get's logged, is simply the fact that the logical operation occured.

+- For example, for `zfs_remove`, it's only...

+   - the name of the object to remove...

+   - and the object ID of the directory from which that name will be removed.

+- It's _not_ which blocks on-disk would change due to that removal.

 ---